 One of the most crucial factors when choosing an omega-3 supplement is how well it's absorbed.
 Research has suggested that omega-3 supplementation with oils in the triglyceride form leads to better absorption compared to those in the ethyl ester form.

 When it comes to fish oils, there are three forms currently available on the market:

-- Ethyl ester oil - Occurs when fish oils are processed, either to purify or concentrate them.
+- Ethyl ester oil - This occurs when fish oils are processed, either to purify or concentrate them.
 The ester form is still in a semi-natural state because it is the result of a process that naturally occurs in the body.
-The advantage to this form is that it can double or triple the levels of EPA and DHA.
+The advantage of this form is that it can double or triple the levels of EPA and DHA.

 All of these forms have health benefits, but studies have shown that the absorption of omega-3 from ethyl esters is not as good as from the other forms

 Studies on absorption of the various types of fish oil suggest that, unsurprisingly, the natural triglyceride form is absorbed better than the ethyl ester form, which in turn is absorbed better than the synthetic triglyceride form.